-Duluth-based artist, Frank Big Bear developed unique drawings for a coloring book designed especially for children.
+Duluth-based artist Frank Big Bear developed unique drawings for a coloring book designed especially for children.
 Teens from the Little Earth Arts Collective wrote the text inspired by the images.
-The book is featured as part of the WACPAK activity pack that includes coloring pencils, an eraser and a limited edition tote bag with a Frank Big Bear design.
-Look for the WACPAK at the lobby desks and the Walker Shop for $9.50 (members $8.50).
+The book is featured as part of the WACPAK activity set that includes coloring pencils, an eraser, and a limited edition tote bag with a Frank Big Bear design.
+Look for the WACPAK in the Walker Shop for $9.50 (members $8.50).

-Free First Saturday provides many different ways for families to create, experience, and learn about art together.
-On the first Saturday of each month the Walker facilitates free entry all day, as well as activities, performances, film screenings and workshops just for kids between the hours of 10am–3pm.
+On the first Saturday of each month the Walker facilitates free entry all day and invites families to explore the galleries, make art, and watch kid-friendly short films.
+Additionally, activities, performances, short films, and workshops designed just for kids to get creative at home are available on our Activities for Families page every day.
 Free First Saturday has been recognized twice by MN Parent Magazine with a Family Favorite/Free Cultural Event award.

 Tips for Visiting with Kids

 Before Your Visit

 - Kids get in FREE: Free admission for ages 0–18.